vietnqw/sci-project/docs/ERROR_HANDLING.md

   - `USER_001` User not found
   - `USER_002` User already exists

+- COMPETITION
+  - `COMPETITION_001` Competition not found
+  - `COMPETITION_002` Not allowed to filter competitions by owner_id
+  - `COMPETITION_003` Not allowed to access or modify this competition
+  - `COMPETITION_004` Invalid competition update payload

 - COMMON
   - `COMMON_400` Bad request
   - `COMMON_404` Resource not found